 So, what’s so great about this latest globe-sweeping trend?
 Despite a rather unappealing name, bone broth is a phenomenally nutrient-dense and healing food source.
 Rich in vital minerals, vitamins and amino acids, traditional cultures have long been touting the benefits of boiling bones as a miracle cure-all.
 As always, it is crucial to use the best source of bones available to you, ideally from organic pastured meats.

 Some of the most popular and well-documented reasons for consuming broth are:

-Boosting the immune system – Chicken soup has long been touted a healing remedy for colds and flu and with good reason!
-The consumption of bone broth helps to restore and support the healthy bacteria in the gut, critical to immune health.
+Boosting the immune system: Chicken soup has long been touted a healing remedy for colds and flu and with good reason.
+The consumption of bone broth helps to restore and support the healthy bacteria in the gut, which is critical to immune health.

-Detoxifies the liver – the Bone broth is a rich source of glycine, the precursor to glutathione which is fundamental in assisting the liver to clear toxic waste, hormones, and chemicals from the body.
+Detoxifies the liver: Bone broth is a rich source of glycine, the precursor to glutathione which is fundamental in assisting the liver to clear toxic waste, hormones and chemicals from the body.

-Supports healthy joints – the Bone broth is an excellent and easily absorbable source of glucosamine, vital for the maintenance of healthy joints.
+Supports healthy joints: Bone broth is an excellent and easily absorbable source of glucosamine, vital for the maintenance of healthy joints.

 With such a phenomenal and far-reaching list of health benefits, it’s not hard to see why the broth craze has taken hold.

 The bone broth itself can be used in a variety of different of ways so that you can ensure you are incorporating it into your diet on a daily basis.
 As well as drinking the warm broth on its own, these are some great ways to add a little extra nutrient density to your favorite meals:

 - As a stock for soups and stews

 - To add liquid to pasta or curry sauces